-- Please note that Fight for Sight will only accept one PhD Studentship application from the same individual acting either as supervisor or second supervisor.
+- Please note that Fight for Sight will only accept one PhD Studentship application from the same individual acting either as supervisor or co- supervisor

-- Supervisors must be affiliated with a UK academic or medical institutions.
+- Supervisors must be affiliated with UK academic or medical institutions

-- Supervisor(s) (first or second) must have a contract which extends beyond the termination date of the PhD Studentship.
+- Supervisor(s) must have a contract which extends beyond the termination date of the PhD Studentship

-- The scheme does not cover funding gaps for studentships already started.
+- The award does not cover funding gaps for studentships already started

 Financial support and duration